AparnaAgrawal02/Cmd-Based-Clash-of-Clans/README.md

 # Game
+HOW TO PLAY:
+0,1,2 to deploy barberians
+3,4,5 to deploy archers
+6,7,8 to deploy ballons

+queen has two attacks
+    for normal attack press space
+    for e Archer Queen’s Eagle Arrow  press x king has two attacks
+    for normal attack press space
+    for axe_attack press x

 ## Game Specifications:
 ### Village (20):
     There will be a map of n*m dimensions representing your village level.
 Each village must have the